Rafa Soares: Vitória Guimarães

 On 6 July 2018, Soares agreed to a contract at Vitória de Guimarães.
 On 31 January 2020, he joined SD Eibar of Spain's La Liga on an 18-month loan with the option to buy.

 After returning from the relegated Basque team, Soares scored his first Vitória goal on 21 November 2021, as a substitute in a 3–2 defeat at neighbours Moreirense F.C. in the fourth round of the Taça de Portugal.

 PAOK

 In June 2022, Soares signed a three-year deal with Super League Greece club PAOK FC.
+He totalled 33 games in his first season, finishing runner-up in the domestic cup.

+Soares scored his first league goal on 25 November 2023, closing the 5–0 home win over Panserraikos FC.
+He added another in a 3–0 victory against PAS Lamia 1964, claiming the national championship alongside his compatriots André Ricardo and Vieirinha.